google-research/flood-forecasting/docs/source/usage/config.rst

    ``truncate`` option of the ``negative_sample_max_retries`` argument.
 -  ``mc_dropout``: True/False.
 Whether Monte-Carlo dropout is used to
    sample during inference.
+-  ``head: cmal_deterministic``: Use the deterministic 10 point cmal sampler.
+   It may be used when there are low memory constraints, for GPU or CPU or both.
+   Instead of using a low n_samples, this sampler may be enabled, which should result in a better approximation for such cases.
+   Another use is deterministic results may be compared 1:1.
+   The 10 points are the dist mean followed by 9 quantiles (0.1 through 0.9).

 UMAL head